chingu-voyages/voyage-project-tier2-expensesplitter/README.md

   - [ ] User creating an expense can choose to upload a proof of expense or a receipt.
 The receipt can be a photo or a pdf or whatever other format of your choice
   - [ ] The receipt should be available/visible at the group level, as well as at the expense level
-  - [ ] For storage, an external third party can be used from the list below or another solution of your choice:
+  - [ ] For storage, an external third party can be used from the list available in the Structure section
-    - [Firebase Firestore](https://firebase.google.com/docs/storage/web/upload-files) has free storage buckets for up to 5GB storage, 50k/day download operations, 20k/day upload operations but limited to only one free bucket per project
-    - [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card) offers a 12 months free trial for 5GB, 20k Get requests, 2000 put requests
-    - [Cloudinary](https://cloudinary.com/documentation/frontend_sdks) has a free tier for 3 users per account and up to 25GB of storage

 - Summary and Visualization